 |How much arrives in a year||USD$8,294.40||USD$9,028.80|

-Using a money transfer service instead of the bank meant that over the course of a year Jen sent an additional USD$734.40 home, a difference of about a thousand Australian dollars.
-It was a whole month’s difference.
+Using a money transfer service instead of the bank meant that over the course of a year Jen sent an additional US$734.40 home – a difference of about a thousand Australian dollars.

-Jennifer compared all the banks she could find, and all the money transfer services she could find, and found similar differences across the board.
+Jennifer compared all the banks and all the money transfer services she could find and found similar differences across the board.
 Her mind was made up, and she resolved never to use banks for international currency transfers as long as there was a single good money transfer service.